otp-demo/otp-gitops-apps/clusters/cluster-services/external-secrets/README.md

 For more info refer to https://external-secrets.io/ and https://github.com/external-secrets/external-secrets

-Once the operator is installed then Secret Stores and External Secrets need to be defined, a Secret Store can either be a ClusterSecretStore or a SecretStore, the SecretStore is resticted to the namespace its in while the ClusterSecretStore is cluster wide.
+Once the operator is installed then Secret Stores and External Secrets need to be defined, a Secret Store can either be a ClusterSecretStore or a SecretStore, the SecretStore is restricted to the namespace its in while the ClusterSecretStore is cluster wide.

 # Definitions
 ## ClusterSecretStore
 The following is an example of creating a ClusterSecretStore for a Vault backend hosted within the Openshift Cluster (which is also part of the pattern), however the vault could be anywhere.
+Note this method uses vault token authentication, there are other authentication methods also available including [kubernetes authentication](https://www.vaultproject.io/docs/auth/kubernetes)

 Replace the \<VAULT ROOT CA IN BASE64\> AND \<VAULT TOKEN IN BASE64\>